Pteratato/Ratcliff_Village/Ratcliff_Village_05.md

 He was not the only leader distrusting of modern technology.
 “We’ll learn more Friday, when we talk in person.
 Until then, we need to prepare.
 Have you done as I asked?”

 Cody gave him a sharp nod.
 “Gabby and Brooke will take the area right behind the lake house.
 Tiern is set to guard the north ridge.
 Declan and Tolin will supervise a crew within the forest.
 Chelsea has the cast range, Joe and Caleb will cover the main house with James at the main gate.
-The strongest has been assigned to protect their most vulnerable spots, the lake house being the highest priority at this time.”
+The strongest has been assigned to protect our most vulnerable spots, the lake house being the highest priority at this time.”

-“I’ve asked the leaders not to draw attention when they arrive and keep their guards to a minimum.”
+“I’ve asked the leaders not to draw attention when they arrive and to keep their guards to a minimum.”
 It was the second request that bothered Jeremy.
-More than one leader had been selected to concede Helen especially.
-“Some may send scouts, he warned, if so, we must capture – not harm.”
+More than one leader had been selected to concede, Helen especially.
+“Some may send scouts, if so, we must capture -- not harm.”

 Cody snorted.